sueszli/blog/barrier pattern.md

 # javascript

-not the same as waiting for threads/processes.
+again: not the same as waiting for threads/processes.

 ```js
 function sleep(ms) {